moby/moby/docs/reference/commandline/node_rm.md

   rm, remove

 Options:
-      --force  Force remove a node from the swarm --help   Print usage
+  -f, --force   Force remove a node from the swarm
+      --help    Print usage
 ```

 When run from a manager node, removes the specified nodes from a swarm.